SC34 Electrical Safety

 •

-• 4.2.15 As a matter of principle STFC does not permit live working on HV or LV systems, see section B11.
-However in exceptional circumstances the Authorising Engineer (Electrical) may authorise such work for example near HV Experimental Equipment or on / near LV systems, and shall ensure the following criteria are met:
+• 4.2.17 Under normal circumstances STFC does not permit live working on HV or LV systems, see section B11.
+However, in exceptional circumstances the Authorising Engineer may authorise such work for example, fault finding, testing and commissioning, near HV Experimental Equipment or on / near LV systems, and shall ensure the following criteria are met:

 • it is unreasonable in all circumstances for the electrical equipment to be dead and